mkigikm/CodeGenius/README.md

 ### Phase 0: User Authentication, File Upload (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to upload files or input them via text in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to see their profiles, upload files or input them via text in a Rails view.
+They will be able to view annotations, but not update them, since that really needs to go through backbone to be done smoothly (Rap Genius doesn't allow adding/editing without javascript on, only viewing on a separate page).

 [Details][phase-zero]

 ### Phase 1: Viewing and Annotating Files (~2 days)
 I will add API routes to serve files and annotation data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to upload files and annotate them in a single
+By the end of this phase, users will be able to add/delete files on a single page, then navigate them and view/annotate them on a single page.
-Backbone page.

 [Details][phase-one]

-### Phase 2: Editing and Displaying Posts (~2 days)
+### Phase 2: Editing and Displaying Annotations (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in